OliverHeilmann/OpenAI-Gym-CarRacing-RL/DQN/readme.md

 To speed up training (and to also allow the program to run without a GUI) the line :
 `pyvirtualdisplay.Display( visible=0, size=(720, 480) ).start()`

-has been added to the script.
-If you would like to see the environment whist it is training or the model during testing please comment out this line.
+Has been added to the script.
+If you would like to see the environment whilst it is training or the model during testing please comment out this line.

 Further tunning can be done by configuring the following parameters :